SIPhon Feature Readiness Matrix¶

 sh_udr for repository data; inbound PNR (profile push) handled via @diameter.on_request (req.command_name == "PNR") |

-| Diameter Ro (online charging) | Implemented | diameter |
+| Diameter Ro (online charging) | Implemented | diameter, ro: |

 | Diameter Rf (offline charging) | Implemented | diameter, rf: |

-ACR/ACA wired through diameter.rf_acr_start/interim/stop/event (TS 32.299 §6.2.2) — kwargs-style Python API, mandatory AVPs (Service-Context-Id, Event-Timestamp, User-Name, Termination-Cause, Acct-Interim-Interval), full IMS-Information sub-AVPs (User-Session-Id, Time-Stamps, Inter-Operator-Identifier, Application-Server, IMS-Visited-Network-Identifier), TS 32.260 IMS Service-Context-Id default.
+ACR/ACA wired through diameter.rf_acr_start/interim/stop/event (TS 32.299 §6.2.2) — kwargs-style Python API, mandatory AVPs (Service-Context-Id, Event-Timestamp, User-Name, Subscription-Id (0..n, subscription_id / subscription_id_type accept one value or a list), Termination-Cause, Acct-Interim-Interval), full IMS-Information sub-AVPs (User-Session-Id, Time-Stamps, Inter-Operator-Identifier, Application-Server, IMS-Visited-Network-Identifier), TS 32.260 IMS Service-Context-Id default.
 SMS-Information envelope (TS 32.299 §7.2.79) — passing any SMS-specific kwarg (originator_address, recipient_address, sm_message_type, sms_node, sm_user_data_header, reply_path_requested, sm_service_type, sms_result, SCCP/Client/MTC-IWF Address fields, sm_discharge_time, data_coding_scheme, …) switches the wire to Service-Information → SMS-Information so CDR collectors render calling/called party + message type on the SMS tab; can coexist with IMS-Information for hybrid records. rf: config block + RfChargingService runtime emits ACR-EVENT automatically on registrar state change.
 CDR auto-stamps rf_session_id / rf_result_code from auto-emitted records.
-B2BUA + proxy ACR-START/INTERIM/STOP auto-emit on call lifecycle is the next layer on the same infrastructure. |
+B2BUA + proxy ACR-START/INTERIM/STOP auto-emit on call lifecycle: START is emitted on the 200 OK (TS 32.260 §5.2.2) with Time-Stamps carrying the INVITE and the final response separately so a CDF can derive ring time, an ACR-EVENT with a negative Cause-Code reports unsuccessful session establishment (§5.2.2.1), and Calling-Party-Address + Subscription-Id repeat once per asserted identity for a multi-valued P-Asserted-Identity. |

 | Diameter Rx (policy/QoS) | Production | diameter |